OS2G/OS2G.github.io/README.md

   Github Pages.
 - The SSG program can be found in `./ssg.py`.
 It can be ran with `python3 ./ssg.py`.
+- The `./justfile` aliases common actions like building and serving the site.
+  Requires `just` to be installed, but you can also view the full commands by opening the file.
+- The SSG's dependencies are listed in `./requirements.txt`, and can be installed with `pip install -r requirements.txt`.

 ## Conventions